 So it’s not hard to see that Manny is being held to account in large part simply for not caring about the same things that the sportswriters who cover him care about.
 The Chicago Tribune’s Phil Rogers was even more to the point.
 “As little as Ramirez seemed to care,” Rogers asked, “why should we?”

-One good reason we should care is that there couldn’t be any worse horseshit than the notion that “Manny never truly engaged fans.”
+One good reason we should care is that there could hardly be any worse horseshit than the notion that “Manny never truly engaged fans.”
 Manny, once described in The New Yorker as “the closest thing in contemporary professional sports to a folk hero,” one whose “originality resonates at the level of species,” captivated fans whether they loved him or hated him, and embodied eccentric genius as much as any athlete of our time.
 In this world, apparently, at least as regarding Major League Baseball, that might be the precise reason an athlete is kept out of his sport’s Hall of Fame.
 Which isn’t just sad, but scary; as bad an example as there is of “it’s different, I don’t understand it, so I’m going to put it in this box labeled ‘BAD’ at the first opportunity I get.”
-America’s warped relationship with plants and medicine and related warped notions of criminology are what creates this particular opportunity, and we only have to reflect on these incredibly reductive sports columns and Manny’s career for the smallest fraction of a millisecond to see it.
+America’s warped relationship with plants and medicine and related warped notions of criminology are what creates this particular opportunity, and we only have to reflect on these incredibly reductive sports columns and Manny’s career for a moment to see it.

 *Per Bob Matthews of the Rochester Democrat and Chronicle, “The top eight [AL] MVP finishers [in 1999, when Manny finished 2nd] should be used as a clue to how prevalent PEDs might have been: Ivan Rodriguez, Pedro Martinez, Manny, Roberto Alomar, Rafael Palmeiro, Derek Jeter, Nomar Garciaparra and Jason Giambi.”